 It wouldn’t be the first time, but I’m about to turn an only potentially witty observation of similarities into and attempt at comedy.

 - They both have uniform looking residence spaces.
-Whether we are talking about dorm rooms, college apartments, or condos and houses in South Florida– I have to point out that both take pride in making living spaces look like each other.
+Whether we are talking about dorm rooms, college apartments, or condos and houses in South Florida– I have to point out that either take pride in having living spaces look like each other.
 In many instances, these are eerily and cult-like in a way that outsiders are unsettled by but insiders appreciate.
 Think NCAs.
 This also leads me to my next point.

 - Hella Jews.
 It’s okay guys my Nana lives in Boca I can say “Jew” on the internet And you can too.